ideum/Touchless.Design-SDK/README.md

 ## Repository Layout

-In the src directory is all of the source code for the Integrated Touchless System, as well as the peripheral applications and dependencies with the exception of the [Leap Motion V4 Orion SDK](https://developer.leapmotion.com/setup/desktop) which should be downloaded and installed before running the Touchless Design applications.
+All of the source code for the Integrated Touchless System is in the src directory, as well as the peripheral applications and dependencies with the exception of the [Leap Motion V4 Orion SDK](https://developer.leapmotion.com/setup/desktop).
+The Leap Motion V4 Orion SDK should be downloaded and installed before running the Touchless Design applications.

 ### Service